AdobeDocs/marketo.nl-NL/help/marketo/product-docs/mobile-marketing/push-notifications/configure-mobile-push-notification.md

    ![](assets/image2016-8-23-16-3a43-3a28.png)

 1. Voer een berichttekst in of selecteer het tokenpictogram om tokens toe te voegen.
-Selecteer vervolgens een **Tikactie**.
+Selecteer vervolgens een **Tik op handeling**.

    ![](assets/image2015-9-14-16-3a7-3a43.png)